fabioedoardoluigialberto/mtg_deck_simulator/README.md

 For now, I use only colors to correctly cover the mana costs, much easier and I think enough for the scope of the project which is purely statistical.
 However, many cards, especially modern decks, have many features that go beyond the simple ones (e.g., mana creating creatures) and good decks can make good use of these.
-Therefore, the type of statistics provided here is purely qualitative if not absolutely recreational and not indicative of the actual power of a deck.
+Indeed, the current version of mtg_sim_with_cards throws errors with newer cards (try green Nissa, for instance) and I'll try to work on that in my spare time.
-Consider it a start.
+Therefore, not only the type of statistics provided here should be considered purely qualitative if not absolutely recreational and not indicative of the actual power of a deck but the whole project should be considered just a good start of something potentially interesting for MTG players and AI people.

 Finding a good strategy to play multiple cards in each turn is also not trivial but given there aren't many cards in one's hand at any time, one could easily try all combinations and play the one with which the largest number of spells can be cast.
 So playing multiple cards at each turn seems doable and may be introduced in the near future.